Classic plain scones

 Anyway – this is my peak scone recipe, achieved after several hundred scones baked and all of them eaten.
 I don’t think it’s awfully traditional viz. yoghurt but it produces light, un-stodgy and un-gloopy (the cardinal sin in mediocre scones), well-risen product.
 You can certainly make them with dried fruit but the classic for cream tea should be plain.
 Apart from everything else, the raisin scone with jam and cream doesn’t look handsome in the picture.

-classic plain sconesServings: a dozen sconesTime: about half an hour
+classic plain sconesServings: a dozen sconesTime: 30 minutes

 - 400g (3 cups plus 1 tbsp.) plain flour